terrylinooo/messenger/README.md

 # Messenger

-Sending messages to the third-party API services made easy for PHP.
+Sending messages to the third-party services made easy for PHP.

-Shieldon Messenger is initially designed for a part of the Shieldon Firewall, sending notifications to webmasters or developers when their web applications are possibly under attacks.
-If you are looking for a web security library to protect your website, [Shieldon Firewall](https://github.com/terrylinooo/shieldon) might be a good choice for you.

 Supported modules: